vsatyakavya/QuizGame.github.io/README.md

 # Application Does:
 * This is a quiz game app.
-According to the user answers give scores and saves high score to the scoreboard
+According to the user answers, give scores and saves high score to the scoreboard

 # Technologies used:
 * HTML, CSS, JavaScript